theophilusx/icsorg/README.md

 This work was very much inspired by the article [Google Calendar Synchronization](https://orgmode.org/worg/org-tutorials/org-google-sync.html).
 This script fulfils a role similar to the `ics2org` Awk script referenced in that article.
 Essentially, `icsorg` will read data from an `.ics` file, parse it to extract all the events and generate an entry in an `Emacs Org mode` file for each event.
 Provided the output file is included in the list of files scanned by org to generate the agenda, these events will show up as entries in the agenda.
 This script does not do any upstream synchronisation - it does not push events back out to a remote service like *Google* or *Office 365*.

+The script does support using a URL to specify the input `.ics` file.
+This is useful with *Google Calendar* as that calendar includes a private URL you can use to retrieve all your events as an `.ics` file.

 **Caveats**: This script has not been heavily tested and has only been run on Linux platforms.
 I wrote it to scratch my own itch, which it appears to be doing quite effectively.
 I don't run Windows, but will likely also use it on macOS.

 # Installation